-The Alberta Health ministerial directive D3-2016 outlines that Alberta Health Services (AHS) shall coordinate and facilitate access to health services relating to medical assistance in dying in Alberta.
-Anyone that is seeking additional information related to medical assistance in dying may be referred to their physician, nurse practitioner or can contact Health Link at 811 or contact the AHS Medical Assistance in Dying Care Coordination Team at MAID.CareTeam@ahs.ca.
+An Alberta Health ministerial directive outlines that Alberta Health Services (AHS) will coordinate and facilitate access to health services relating to medical assistance in dying in Alberta.
+The AHS Care Coordination Service is the point of contact for ALL reporting in Alberta.

-The amended Criminal Code of Canada allows nurses to participate in medical assistance in dying when aiding a physician or nurse practitioner.
-It is essential for nurses to understand that they will have a limited role in medical assistance in dying.
-Only a physician or nurse practitioner may administer the substance that causes the death.
+While RNs may participate in medical assistance in dying when aiding a physician or nurse practitioner, they must understand that they will have a limited role.
+Only a physician or NP may administer the substance that causes the death.

-For more information and guidance on the RN role in medical assistance in dying, please see our collaborative document Medical Assistance in Dying: Guidelines for Nurses in Alberta.
+For more information and guidance on the RN role or conscientious objection, please see the collaborative document: Medical Assistance in Dying: Guidelines for Nurses in Alberta.

 Nurses are not required to participate in medical assistance in dying if it is in conflict with their moral beliefs and values.
-The amended Criminal Code of Canada does not impose any obligation for NPs or nurses to participate or aid in medical assistance in dying.
+The amended Criminal Code of Canada does not impose any obligation for NPs or registered nurses to participate in or aid in medical assistance in dying.

 If you have any questions about this, please contact firstname.lastname@example.org.

-Acknowledge the request for information in a competent and compassionate way.
+Honour the client’s request for information in a competent and compassionate way.
 Know that your client’s request for additional information or further consultation on medical assistance in dying is their constitutional right and we can support their access to accurate and objective information so that they may make an informed decision about their care.